 I then stated that I would adopt a middle ground position, following a dialogical approach to heritage, which takes into consideration traditions, feelings and attitudes and the unique circumstances under which each performance takes place.

-Before starting the data collection, I associated traditions with the restored behaviour and feelings and attitudes with the individuality of the dancer and uniqueness of each performance.
+Before starting the data collection, I associated traditions with the restored behavior and feelings and attitudes with the individuality of the dancer and the uniqueness of each performance.

 However, it has emerged that some feelings and attitudes are traditionally associated with a dance genre as a whole, and not only with individual dancers and/or performances.

 People involved in heritage are key and, as Zhu (2015, p.
-596) posits, ‘authenticity is no longer a property inherit in an object, but a projection from beliefs, context, ideology or even imagination’.
+596) posits, ‘authenticity is no longer a property inherent in an object, but a projection from beliefs, context, ideology or even imagination’.

 The first element I will unravel in this section is that of movements.
 As mentioned above and in 5.5.2, the adoption of a certain movement vocabulary is taken for granted, but it is possible to make variations in the dance.